SigNoz/signoz.io/blog/2023-09-21-opentelemetry-spans.md

     Here, a library or agent is used to trace specific frameworks, libraries, or services automatically.
 This process occurs without the need for manual intervention.
 The agents or libraries integrate seamlessly into your application's code, capturing spans effortlessly.

 We will be looking at how to create a trace using the manual instrumentation technique using Golang.
-More information can be found in the [documentation](https://opentelemetry.io/docs/instrumentation/go/manual/) and the implementation for [other languages](https://opentelemetry.io/docs/instrumentation/).
+More information can be found in the <a href = "https://opentelemetry.io/docs/instrumentation/go/manual" rel="noopener noreferrer nofollow" target="_blank" >documentation</a> and the implementation for  <a href = "https://opentelemetry.io/docs/instrumentation" rel="noopener noreferrer nofollow" target="_blank" >other languages</a>.

 ### Creation of Traces